shredthaGNAR/list-of-my-starred-repos/README.md

 * [VigoKrumins/folder-icons](https://github.com/VigoKrumins/folder-icons): Custom folder icons for macOS & Windows
 * [bglezseoane/folder-stamp](https://github.com/bglezseoane/folder-stamp): Generate custom Mac OS folder icons with a desired image as stamp
 * [lgarron/folderify](https://github.com/lgarron/folderify): :file_folder: Generate pixel-perfect macOS folder icons in the native style.
 (Now with support for macOS 26 Tahoe!)
+* [getastrothemes/folex-lite-astro](https://github.com/getastrothemes/folex-lite-astro): A fully customizable creative agency business theme built with Tailwind and Astro. ⭐️ Star to support our work!
 * [UrielAbergel/Follow_The_Image--ComputerVision](https://github.com/UrielAbergel/Follow_The_Image--ComputerVision): Search system, the system receives as input a picture of a person, and finds all his pictures in the destination folder or on the computer, the system will emit all the pictures in which the person appeared
 * [beichensky/Font](https://github.com/beichensky/Font): FiraCode 和 Operator Mono 字体
 * [Snilda/Font-Library](https://github.com/Snilda/Font-Library): Check Readme